Power-of-$d$ Choices Load Balancing in the Sub-Halfin Whitt Regime: Results and Insights

+The limiting steady-state performance in this regime exhibits phase transitions as the values of different parameters like $\gamma$ and $d$ are varied.
+We outline two such phase transitions below.

-It was shown in \cite{sub_halfin_whitt_lei} that if $d \geq n^{\gamma} \log n$, the delay experienced by the customers is asymptotically zero.
+\textbf{Phase Transition as $d$ varies:} It was shown in \cite{sub_halfin_whitt_lei} that if $d \geq n^{\gamma} \log n$, the delay experienced by the customers is asymptotically zero.
 This is consistent with our result as $d=n^{\gamma} \log n$ corresponds to the case of $m=1$ implying asymptotically zero-delay.
-Now, if the value of $d$ decreases beyond $n^\gamma$, one would expect the steady state queue lengths to be higher.
-According to the Theorem \ref{theo: informal}, if $d$ is of the form $d = n^{\gamma /m}$ for some $m \geq 2$, the steady state queue lengths is equal to $m$.
+Now, if the value of $d$ decreases beyond $n^\gamma$, one would expect the steady-state queue length distribution to be higher.
+According to Theorem \ref{theo: informal}, if $d$ is of the form $d = n^{\gamma /m}$ for some $m \geq 2$, the steady-state queue lengths are equal to $m$.
 In particular, if $d$ is a polynomial less than $n^{\gamma}$, then the waiting times are non-zero but finite.
 As discussed before, such a qualitative behavior is similar to that of JSQ in the NDS regime.
+Now, consider the case when $d$ is smaller than any polynomial, for instance, Poly-Log$(n)$.
+This corresponds to $d \approx n^{\gamma/m}$ with $m \approx \gamma \log n/\log d$ which increases to infinity as $n \rightarrow \infty$.
+In this case, the queue lengths are asymptotically infinite, which corresponds to infinite delay.
+As discussed before, such behavior is qualitatively similar to that of JSQ in the super slowdown regime.